CHIPAsia/chip-for-fluentcart/readme.txt

 With CHIP, you gain a financial partner committed to simplifying, digitizing, and enhancing your financial operations for ultimate success.

-This plugin will enable your FluentCart site to be integrated with CHIP as per documented in [API Documentation](https://docs.chip-in.asia).
+This plugin will enable your Fluent Cart site to be integrated with CHIP as per documented in [API Documentation](https://docs.chip-in.asia).

-The plugins do includes support for FluentCart Subscription products.
+The plugins do includes support for Fluent Cart Subscription products.

 == Screenshots ==